wp-plugins/wpcore/readme.txt

 You'll find the [FAQ on WPcore.com](http://wpcore.com/help).

+== Screenshots ==

+1. Create plugin collections at wpcore.com
+2. Install them instantly on any WordPress site.

 == Upgrade Notice ==
 Fixed bug that caused all the assets on the WordPress.org SVN to go missing.
 All good now.